DuncanSchouten/barber-jekyll/_works/100-dinners.md

 Wherever possible, we had to investigate methods for efficient service delivery and minimize operational overhead.

 #### Solution: Leverage automation
-The solution was deceptively simple: web forms.
+The solution was deceptively simple: automation.

 I worked with our development team to **establish a process for automatically creating event postings with the details submitted by hosts.** These were set to remain private until staff had approved their posting.